Optimize website: Understand at a glance what the company stands for (examples DAX 40 companies).

 "Form follows function." - an age-old guiding principle for design of all kinds.
 Unfortunately, it has always been and still is often disregarded.
 Design is not per se there to look good.
 It wraps content.
 On the internet texts, images, graphics and videos.
 Of course, in a way that is as beautiful and suitable for the company as possible.

-Why your search engine optimization / SEO agency does not always help
+Why your search engine optimization agency / SEO does not always help

 It is important here to think of the user or reader.
 Because it is only for him that you are doing all this.
-If the page contains all the keywords, but the users are all gone right away because of the resulting linguistic gibberish, no one is helped.
+If the page contains all the keywords, but the users are all gone because of the resulting linguistic gibberish, no one is helped.
 In case of doubt, the reader has priority for search engine optimization.

 6 tips for clarity in website content

-- avoid foreign words and company-specific wording
+- Avoid foreign words and company-specific wording

-- create the content concept first, and only then the design
+- Create the content concept first, and only then the design

 Website Check: It doesn't have to be the cleaning lady - but it can be